wacncontent/CustomizeTool/output/articles/app-service-web/store-new-relic-web-sites-dotnet-application-performance-management.md

 browsers to load your webpages, where they come from, and what browsers they use
  * [Finding Help](https://docs.newrelic.com/docs/accounts-partnerships/education/getting-started-new-relic/finding-help): Resources available through New Relic's online Help Center

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Azure Management Portal to the Azure preview portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)

-[vswebsite]: /documentation/articles/web-sites-dotnet-get-started
+[vswebsite]: web-sites-dotnet-get-started.md

 [wmnugetbutton]: ./media/store-new-relic-web-sites-dotnet-application-performce-management/nrwmnugetbutton.png
 [wmnugetgallery]: ./media/store-new-relic-web-sites-dotnet-application-performce-management/nrwmnugetgallery.png